Comeback (sports): Tennis

 In professional tennis, the match goes to the first player to win a predetermined number of sets, usually two or three in professional tournaments.
 There have been numerous instances of a player being down one or two sets to none and coming back to win the remaining sets in a row to win the match.
-It is theoretically possible for a player to come back from a deficit at any point in the game.
+It is theoretically possible for a player to come back from a deficit at any point during the match.

 In the 1987 Wimbledon Championships, Jimmy Connors faced Mikael Pernfors in the fourth round.
-Connors lost the first two sets and was down 4–1 in the third set before taking 14 straight points and winning the set.
+Connors lost the first two sets and was down 4–1 in the third set, before taking 14 straight points and winning the set.
 Pernfors then took a 3–0 lead in the fourth set, but Connors subsequently broke Pernfors twice to win the fourth set.
 Connors then won the fifth and deciding set to win the match.

 In the 1995 French Open, Jana Novotná faced Chanda Rubin in the third round.
-Rubin won first set after tie-break, but lost second 6-4.
-In decider third set she was down 5-0, and in the sixth game was 0-40 to Novotná.
-Rubin broke, and despite her rival having nine matchballs, she won the match after a second tie-break.
+Rubin won the first set after a tie-break, but lost the second set 6–4.
+In the deciding third set, she was down 5–0, and in the sixth game was 0–40 to Novotná.
+Rubin broke, and despite her opponent having nine match points, she won the match after a second tie-break.

-In the 1999 French Open final between Andre Agassi and Andrei Medvedev, Medvedev dominated the first two sets (1-6, 2-6) before Agassi mounted a come-from-behind victory, winning the remaining three sets (6-4, 6–3, 6-4) which allowed him to complete a career Grand Slam.
+In the 1999 French Open final between Andre Agassi and Andrei Medvedev, Medvedev dominated the first two sets (1–6, 2–6) before Agassi mounted a come-from-behind victory, winning the remaining three sets (6–4, 6–3, 6–4) which allowed him to complete a career Grand Slam.

+In the 2022 Australian Open final between Rafael Nadal and Daniil Medvedev, Medvedev went up two sets (2-6 in the first, 6-7(5-7) in the second) until Nadal managed to complete a comeback, winning the next three sets 6–4, 6–4, 7–5, in 5 hours and 24 minutes to win his second Australian Open title.
+With this victory, he completed the Double Career Grand Slam, and won a then all-time record 21st major men's singles title.

+In the 2025 French Open final between Carlos Alcaraz and Jannik Sinner, Sinner went up two sets (4-6 in the first, 6-7(4-7) in the second) and held three championship points on Alcaraz's serve in the fourth set, but Alcaraz managed to complete the comeback, winning the final three sets 6-4, 7-6(7-3), 7-6(10-2), to win his second French Open title in 5 hours and 29 minutes, the longest-ever final at Roland Garros.
+With this victory, Alcaraz now has five major men's singles titles.